 Found the bottom of a bottle’s always dry

-In the second verse, the speaker admits they’ve tried to find love elsewhere, but their efforts always led to disappointment and emptiness.
+He admits he’s tried to find love elsewhere, but his efforts always led to disappointment and emptiness.

 The “bottom of a bottle” is symbolic of reaching the end of a futile search for connection through unhealthy means.